baezortega/TCG2019/README.md

 scripts/1_ExtractVcfData.py <input-variants.vcf.gz> <output-dir>
 ```

-We run this script for each of the two VCF files produced by Somatypus, which should be located in the `data/original` directory, storing the output files in `data/processed`.
+We run this script for each of the two original VCF files produced by [Somatypus](https://github.com/baezortega/somatypus), which should be located in the `data/original` directory, and store the output files in `data/processed`.

 ```
 scripts/1_ExtractVcfData.py data/original/Somatypus_CTVT_SNVs_1052.vcf.gz data/processed